Armageddon War Special Dice

 4) Black die (suppression die) - Takes the best attacker faces (star-star and star-shield) and replaces it with star-symbol and shield-symbol.
 If you roll the face with the special symbol, it does 1 strike to a different unit in the same hex as the original target.

 5) Green die (shoot & scoot die) - Replaces the star faces (there are two) with a symbol and makes two faces with 1 shield instead of 1 face with 2 shields.
-If you roll the face with the symbol, you may retreat 1 hex away from the defender after the attack resolves, and this does not count as an extra action step.
+If you roll the face with the symbol, you may move 1 hex after the attack resolves, and this does not count as an extra action step.

 Breaking the 4th Wall.
 Mark here.
 Yeah, 20$ for three dice, even custom dice, is pricey, but it is the best we can do and still keep faith with our Kickstarter pledgers.
 Simply put, that is what they cost during the Kickstarter campaign.
 So pricey?
 Yes, but you don't need them to play the game, so no one is forcing you to buy them. :-)